In this Episode

 - [59:46] – Use a mailing list to get people to download or buy your book in a small timeframe.
 Offer incentive like a contest to give people a push to help you.

 Welcome to Marketing Speak.
 I’m your host, Stephan Spencer.
 Today, we have Bart Baggett with us.
 Bart is a handwriting analysis expert.
-He’s also been on my other podcast, The Optimized Geek, episode number 30.
+He’s also been on my other podcast, Get Yourself Optimized, episode number 30.
 It’s fantastic.
 It’s all about handwriting analysis and NLP, Neuro-Linguistic Programming.
 It will help you uplevel your psychology and figure yourself out.
 It’s awesome.
 Today, we’re going to talk with Bart about marketing, specifically about funnels, about membership sites, online courses, Facebook marketing, becoming a bestselling author, all sorts of really ninja stuff.
 Bart is going to deliver on all this.
 He is a marketing expert as well as a handwriting expert.
 He’s been a TEDx speaker.
 He’s been running a marketing mastermind for three years now.
 They meet every two weeks.
 He’s the author of 10 books, half of them on marketing, half of them on psychology.
 He’s a seasoned public speaker.
 He’s also been on the media countless times actually, 1,500 radios and TV appearances.
 Bart, it’s great to have you on the show.

 Stephan, thanks for being here.
 I hope to over deliver that wonderful introduction with some marketing tips and wisdom that you just can’t find anywhere else.